 This leaves a question about the 1770 date stone.
 Cuffsborough does have a date stone beside the front door of 1770, which is odd.
-The stonework clearly shows that it can’t have been inserted, but we know that Denny Cuffe was living there in the 1747, and probably before that, and that when he married Anne Cuffe in 1756 he came into money.
+The stonework clearly shows that it can’t have been inserted, but we know that Denny Cuff was living there in the 1747, and probably before that, and that when he married Anne Cuffe in 1756 he came into money.
 Stylistically the house is more 1750s, and there is no obvious site of an earlier house.
+If Henry Vesey’s statement in 1877 that in 1783 there were only 3 walls of an unfinished house standing, then where did Denny live?
 All very strange.

 Taylor & Skinner’s Road Map of 1778, showing Cuffe at both Ballygeehan & Cuffsborough.

 One of the earliest printed references to Cuffesborough is in Richard Pococke’s tour of Ireland.
 On 29th June 1753 I went by Gortineclea and going on southward passed by Cuffsborough, Mr. Cuf’s, where I observed Trochi and Entrochi in the lime stone which lies loose in the earth all over this country; and at Donoghmore, Mr. Morris, they have great quarries of this stone, which is a coarse black marble, but not used because the Kilkenny is much better